modularscale/modularscale-sass/readme.md

 # Sassy Modular Scale
 #### Put down the calculator and let Sass do the work.

-# How to use

-* First, you need to have Sass installed.
-Visit [sass-lang.com](http://sass-lang.com)
+# Usage and Installation

+Sass Modular Scale is written in Sass and requires Sass to be used.
+Visit [sass-lang.com](http://sass-lang.com) to learn more and install.

-* Copy or link the mixin to your project from the stylesheets directory.
+* Copy either `stylesheets/_modular-scale.sass` or `stylesheets/_modular-scale.scss` into your project
-* Pull in the mixin as needed
-  * Sass: +modular-scale(property, multiple, base-size, ratio)
-  * SCSS: @include modular-scale(property, multiple, base-size, ratio);
+* Import the file into your Sass stylesheet to access the mixins and functions

+Sassy Modular Scale can be used as a function or a mixin.

+Examples using the Sass syntax:

+    // Use as a function.
+Fill in the multiple, base-size, and ratio
+    height: modular-scale(7, 14px, $golden)

+    // Use as a mixin.
+Fill in the property, multiple, base-size, and ratio +modular-scale(line-height, 1, 14px, $golden)

+Examples using the SCSS syntax:

+    // Use as a function.
+Fill in the multiple, base-size, and ratio
+    height: modular-scale(7, 14px, $golden);

+    // Use as a mixin.
+Fill in the property, multiple, base-size, and ratio
+    @include modular-scale(line-height, 1, 14px, $golden);

-# Ratios to choose from:
+# Ratios

+Below is a list of Ratios to choose from.
+By default, the variable `$ratio` is set to `$golden`.

 * $golden: 1.618
 * $octave: 2 / 1